Real Name | Taylor Kitsch |

 - Which school did Taylor Kitsch go to?
 Taylor Kitsch attended University of Lethbridge, Gleneagle Secondary School

-- Taylor Kitsch has None kids
+- Taylor Kitsch is a proud parent of None kids

 FAQ